giswilthekid/BackEnd_UrbanFarming/README.md

 [GET] '/tanaman/by-user/:userId' = Get tanaman by user id [POST] '/tanaman/:userId' = Create new tanaman by user id [DELETE] '/tanaman/:id' = Delete land by id
-*Make sure you have valid or real email for periodic report email purposes (in report-service)
 ```

 ## Available Scripts